ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 *Do you want to see this code in action?
 Check out the Colab notebook [here](https://colab.research.google.com/drive/1vX_2WIRuqsXmoPMsJbqE45SYn21yuDjf?usp=drive_link) or the [gist](https://gist.github.com/ZanSara/cad6f772d3a894058db34f566e2c4042).*

 *Keep in mind that this code was run against `haystack-ai==0.88.0`.
-Haystack 2.0 is still unstable, so later versions of this package might introduce breaking change without any notice until Haystack 2.0 is officially released.*
+Haystack 2.0 is still unstable, so later versions of this package might introduce breaking changes without notice until Haystack 2.0 is officially released.*

 {{< /notice >}}

 # Generators: Haystack's LLM components

 As every NLP framework that deserves its name, Haystack supports LLMs in different ways.
-The easiest way to query an LLM in Haystack 2.0 is through a Generator component: depending on which LLM and the way you intend to query it (chat, text completion, etc...) you should pick the appropriate class.
+The easiest way to query an LLM in Haystack 2.0 is through a Generator component: depending on which LLM and how you intend to query it (chat, text completion, etc...), you should pick the appropriate class.

 We're going to use ChatGPT for these examples, so the component we need is [`GPTGenerator`](https://github.com/deepset-ai/haystack/blob/main/haystack/preview/components/generators/openai/gpt.py).
-Here is all the code needed to use it to query OpenAI's ChatGPT:
+Here is all the code required to use it to query OpenAI's ChatGPT:

 ```python
 from haystack.preview.components.generators.openai.gpt import GPTGenerator